monetamio/docs/en/framework/modules/api/README.md

 #### `api.url`(action, key, currency) <a name="api_url" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

-This function is used internally by all other functions within this class to help construct URLs prior to API requests and should not be directly used.
+This function is used internally by other functions within this class to help construct URLs prior to API requests and should not be directly used.

 <a href="#docs_home"><small>- back to top</small></a>